Home Compare NDSN vs PNR

 Nordson vs Pentair: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Nordson carrying a narrow edge on growth.
-Pentair still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+Pentair still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Nordson is in better shape — its trend is intact while Pentair's trend has broken down.
 That puts structure and market broadly in agreement — Nordson's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON